RosettaCommons/documentation/cartesian-ddG.md

 -interface_ddg -1 #jump number for interface (-1 means the last jump)
 ```

-Here the app calculate difference in energy by detaching "the part in pose defined by the last jump" from the rest of pose; the easiest way of doing this is to edit the input pdb so that the ligand (either protein or small molecule)
+Here the application calculates differences in energy by detaching "the part in pose defined by the last jump" from the rest of pose; the easiest way of doing this is to edit the input pdb so that the ligand (either protein or small molecule)
 locates at its end.
 One can check whether it is working properly by running with an optional flag "-ddg:dump_pdbs", which will output *_bj.pdb (before dissociation) and *_aj.pdb (after dissociation).

 Frenz et. al flags and options (cartddg2020)